Four Rockland County Brothers Arrested in $19M Fraud Scheme Targeting Amazon: Sources

 Later that year, in July, a vendor bought one bottle of designer perfume for $290.
 Instead of sending that product, the crew allegedly shipped 927 units of a plastic beard trimming tool for $290 dollars each — coming to a total of almost $270,000.

-According to the complaint, on or about May 1, 2018, one of the defendants said “I’m so in the mood to f--- (Amazon)," and asked, "did anyone try to over ship and make a million profit in a week?"
+According to the complaint, on or about May 1, 2018, Yoel Abraham said “I’m so in the mood to f--- (Amazon)," and asked, "did anyone try to over ship and make a million profit in a week?"

 The case is being prosecuted by the U.S. Attorney for the Southern District of New York.